-- 1. In the directory where the C Broker runs, create a subdirectory named "upstream." - 2.
-In the "upstream" directory, create one JSON file for each upstream connection that you want to define, formatted as follows:
+- 1. In the directory where the C Broker runs, create a subdirectory named "upstream." - In the "upstream" directory, create one JSON file for each upstream connection that you want to define, using whatever file naming convention is meaningful to you.
+In these files, specify the connection settings in JSON, formatted as follows: